-If your android system will not boot and you seek the Android Recovery, then you need this article.
+You need this article if your Android system will not boot and you seek Android Recovery.

-With a properly booting android operating system it can take a lot of the guesswork out of getting into Android Recovery mode.
-As long as you can either get apps from the playstore or at least side-load the .apks it should be possible to enter the boot partition and activate recovery mode.
+A properly booting Android operating system can take much of the guesswork out of getting into Android Recovery mode.
+If you can either get apps from the Play Store or at least side-load the .apks, entering the boot partition and activating recovery mode should be possible.

-You get some neat tools in android recovery for your android headunit.
-Later models are much easier to use with touch screen being available.
-This makes the use more like using the android, where as old versions rely on random or obscure button taps to navigate the menus.
+You get some neat tools in Android recovery for your Android headunit.
+Later models are much easier to use, with touch screens that make them more like Android.
+Old versions rely on random or obscure button taps to navigate the menus.

 As with all the fun things, root privileged for the super cow power apps to run in.
-If you don’t have root, you are probably looking for Recovery mode to find it.
-This is a bit of a catch-22 for you and may be a bit of a dead end.
-Keep trying though.
+If you don’t have a root, you are probably looking for Recovery mode to find it.
+This is a bit of a catch-22 for you and maybe a dead end.
+Keep trying, though.

-A short-cut to getting into android recovery mode via a working android is through and app on the play store.
-There are plenty of apps that can help you, this one – reboot options is used in this demo.
+A shortcut to getting into Android recovery mode via a working Android app on the Play Store.
+Plenty of apps can help you; this one – reboot option is used in this demo.

-If you get warnings about root and when you press OK to boot into recovery a ‘Sorry your phone is not rooted’ message you can assume your headunit is not rooted.
-You can try some other apps for reboot, but you will find they all need root to reboot into Recovery mode.
+If you get warnings about root and when you press OK to boot into recovery, a ‘Sorry your phone is not rooted’ message, you can assume your headunit is not rooted.
+You can try some other apps for a reboot, but they all need root to reboot into Recovery mode.

-If you have now rebooted into recovery mode.
-Well done!
+Suppose you have now rebooted into recovery mode, and well done!

-If you have not booted into recovery mode, probably due to a lack of root, you need the ‘no android recovery mode’ instructions.
+If you have not booted into recovery mode, probably due to a lack of root, you need the instructions for the ‘no Android recovery mode.

-If you have a terminal in your rooted android, just issue this command to reboot in recovery mode
+If you have a terminal in your rooted Android issue, this command reboots in recovery mode.

 su -c reboot recovery

-The quickest way to android recovery on the android headunit.
+The quickest way to recover Android recovery on the Android headunit.

 No Button navigation

-See the Navigating Android Recovery menu without buttons article for advice in this situation.
+See the Navigating Android Recovery menu without buttons article for advice.